platformatic/platformatic/docs/reference/db/configuration.md

 # Configuration

 Platformatic DB is configured with a configuration file.
-It supports the use of environment variables as setting values with [configuration placeholders](#configuration-placeholders).
+It supports the use of environment variables as setting values with [environment variable placeholders](#environment-variable-placeholders).

 ## Configuration file